kubevirt/project-infra/github/ci/prow-deploy/README.md

 Will contain the base yaml configuration files for the deployments.
 They are under a timestamped directory to make config versioning easier.

-- environments
+- overlays

-Will contain the environment specific configurations and patches.
+Will contain the overlay specific configurations and patches.

-- environments/$environment/configs
+- overlays/$overlay/configs

 Will contain the rendered configurations

-- environments/$environment/secrets
+- overlays/$overlay/secrets

 Will contain the copied secrets.

-- environment/$environment/yq_scripts
+- overlays/$overlay/yq_scripts

 Contains patch scripts for the yq tool, to modify base configuration files

-- environment/$environment/patches
+- overlays/$overlay/patches

 Contains the patches to modify base manifests, divided per patch type.